skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 end of the day they come off and we're just tired and hungry."

-He takes another drink and continues, "Of course, it wasn't all good. sometimes we'd get to the end of the day and find we'd lost somebody.
+He takes another drink and continues, "Of course, it wasn't all good.
+Sometimes we'd get to the end of the day and find we'd lost somebody.
 We'd have no idea how or where, or what happened to them.
 They were just gone.
 Probably trapped in the mines someplace or killed.
 For all we know, we could be marching over them every day while we work."